plus3it/watchmaker/docs/findings/el8.md

 ~~~

 The above-captured output's `ConditionKernelCommandLine`'s indication that the codition of `!fips=1` "was not met" means that this capability is not (currently) compatible with a system running with FIPS mode enabled.
 Enablement of FIPS mode is specified in another, earlier, higher-priority STIG-finding.
 As such, this setting will not be enableable while the higher-priority configuration-state is in place.

+[^1]: Do not try to perform an exact-match from the scan-report to this table.
+The findings table's link-titles are distillations of the scan-findings title-text rather than being verbatim copies.